By Joshua Clayton

 You’ll need to rent a car if you don’t have one, but roads are sealed and you won’t be off-roading – a sedan is more than adequate.

 First of all…

-If you are arriving by overnight ferry from Melbourne (and you should, because the day ferry is extremely boring), you’ll be looking for a breakfast.
+If you are arriving by overnight ferry from Melbourne (and you should, because the day ferry is extremely boring), you’ll be looking for breakfast.
 Anvers Chocolate Factory is just southeast of Devonport, on Highway 1.

-This gem is an artisan chocolate factory, with an on-site cafe set in a simple and charming garden, and a personal favourite of mine.
+This gem is an artisan chocolate factory, with an on-site cafe set in a simple and charming garden, and a personal favorite of mine.
 I won’t let you visit the North-west without stopping here at least once.

 Set up by the Belgian Expat Igor Van Gerwen, he studied the pastry arts at some of the top institutes in his homeland under the careful supervision of Robert Geerts, the creator of the Hazelnut Praline.

 Igor believes the fine flavor of fresh Tasmanian cream and butter to be ideal for creating the best flavor truffles and fudge in the world.

 After multiple visits over my 6 months living in Tasmania, my personal choice is the chocolate hazelnut waffles with a long black coffee.
 If you don’t have time for the full breakfast, try their delicious ‘Aztec Hot Chocolate.’